-On May 24th of last year, President Trump put his pen to paper and signed for the pardon of former heavyweight champion Jack Johnson.
-The boxing world rejoiced, and boxing forums are filled with comments of how it was long overdue.
+On May 24th of, 2018, President Trump put his pen to paper and signed for the pardon of former heavyweight champion Jack Johnson.
+The boxing world rejoiced, and boxing forums are filled with comments about how it was long overdue.
 But was it?
 Should Johnson have received a pardon at all?
 What was the motivation for the pardon?
 Maybe it was simply more publicity for President Trump.
 Or did the president, like most boxing fans, not know what kind of person Johnson was, what things he had done as well as the charges he was convicted of?

 No matter why it was done, it was a grave mistake.
 When I comment that Johnson was undeserving of the pardon and got what I think was a light sentence to begin with, many boxing fans are in shock.
 Their astonishment is of no surprise to me, however, and a lot has to do with the twisted tales of Jack Johnson.
-For some boxers in the sport’s rich history, time has been very good to them.
+The time has been very good for some boxers in the sport’s rich history.
 As time ticks away and is lost forever, so is some of the negative aspects of their legacy—Jack Johnson being a prime example.

 Even before winning the title Johnson enjoyed the companionship of working girls.
 Clara Kerr was a black prostitute who Johnson met in a whorehouse in Philadelphia.
 The two would travel together for several years until they separated for good.
 A prostitute who went by the name of Hattie McClay was another who traveled with Johnson for a few years with an on and off relationship that ceased completely in 1911.
 Johnson also met a woman by the name of Belle Schreiber in March of 1909.
 Schreiber was a prostitute and one of the many women Johnson was traveling and having sex with.
 Later that year, in October while attending the Vanderbilt Cup, Johnson met Etta Duryea.
 Johnson and Duryea would eventually marry but it ended tragically.
 Johnson had been unfaithful to her throughout their relationship and had even beaten her terribly while they were together.
 One report that was made around Christmas time in 1910 said Duryea arrived alone to the hospital in a taxi cab with “bruises from head to foot” from a physical altercation.
 She wouldn’t tell anyone of who beat her, most likely due to the fear she had of Johnson.
 With the beatings, the infidelity, the depression, and the fact she had nowhere to go and no way out—Etta Duryea committed suicide in September of 1912.